 Day 3 Valdez–Tok

-Leave Valdez, home of the Alyeska Pipeline Terminal.
-On today’s journey, enjoy views of Bridal Veil Falls, Worthington Glacier, and Thompson Pass.
+Leave Valdez, home of the Alyeska Pipeline Terminal, and enjoy views of Bridal Veil Falls, Worthington Glacier, and Thompson Pass.
 Overnight in Tok, the “Dog Sled Capital of the World.”

 Day 4 Tok–Whitehorse